 Jerusalem lies at the heart of Biblical archaeology.
 Download an eBook featuring BAR articles to learn the results of some of the city’s most groundbreaking excavations.

-In this free eBook, learn about the latest finds in the Biblical world’s most vibrant city.
-Discover the results of the latest excavations, learn about the scholars working on Jerusalem archaeology projects and get to know a site that contains more than a thousand years of the city’s history.
+In this free eBook, learn about exciting finds in the Biblical world’s most vibrant city.
+Discover the results of recent excavations, learn about the scholars working on Jerusalem archaeology projects and get to know a site that contains more than a thousand years of the city’s history.

 The storied city of Jerusalem has been continuously inhabited for thousands of years.
 Sacred to three great monotheistic religions, it is a Biblical archaeologist’s dream—and nightmare.
 Jerusalem is the most-excavated city in the world; archaeologists have worked with everything from a bulldozer to a spade, to a handpick and even a toothbrush.
 And almost every time someone digs in the Holy City, some new and exciting clue about the world of ancient Israel or the origins of Judaism and Christianity is revealed.